 Holiday Cheer: Someday At Christmas (iTunes>)

-Released in 1967 when Wonder was in his mid-teens, this collection includes the jaunty "What Christmas Means To Me" and traditional songs such as "Silver Bells," "Ave Maria" and "The Little Drummer Boy."
+Released in 1967 when Wonder was in his mid-teens.
+Includes the jaunty "What Christmas Means To Me" and traditional songs such as "Silver Bells," "Ave Maria" and "The Little Drummer Boy."

 GRAMMY Winner: U2 (22 GRAMMYs)